 The train boasts dining cars, a bar car and an observation car, included is a gourmet lunch made with the finest Andean ingredients.
-You will also be able to enjoy music and dance performances during your journey, which is sure to keep you entertained.
+You will also be able to

 Check in to your hotel and enjoy the evening at leisure.
 Today you will be at an altitude of up to 3830 metres.